I just finished reading Retire Inspired and I loved it!

 Another thing we agree on is forecasting a reasonable rate of return for any future planning.
 Hogan talks about using 8%, which is also what I use.
 I wonder how his 8% went over with 12% Dave Ramsey.
 Ha!

 That’s it for this round.
-In the next post we’ll cover the other five things that I liked about the book.
+If you want to see the other five things that I liked about the book, see part 2 of this series.